ajnonaka/amrex-tutorials/Docs/source/HeatEquation_UQ.rst

 The cases differ only in output extraction method:

-Case 1a: C++ with Datalog Output
+Case 1: C++ with Datalog Output
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. admonition:: When to use
    :class: tip

-   Choose when you have centralized output locations and want efficient I/O.
+   Choose when you have centralized output locations and want simple I/O.

 **Implementation Steps:**